fchainio/fireflydoc/src/en/guide/example.md

 '2.1.8'
 ```

-## Acquire platform info of wallet OS
+## Acquire platform info of runtime OS

- Return the OS info of the device on which wallet rest, String type, like: Android or iOS.
+ Return the OS info of the device on which runtime rest, String type, like: Android or iOS.

 ```
-window.FFW.platform
+window.qlchain.platform
 ```

  Value returned